epuermas/DiscoverLaw-Backend/docs/DEPLOY_PUBLISH_YOUR_APP.md

 ```

 4. Commit and push to heroku
-Make sure you have commited your changes and push to heroku
+Make sure you have commited your changes and push to herok
 ```sh
 $ git push heroku master
 ```